Come ride some of the best mountain biking trails in BC.

 The Revelstoke mountain biking scene is legendary for the ease of alpine backcountry access, fun and flowy cross country mountain biking trails, and downhill mountain biking.
 Spring and early summer offer lower elevation rainforest trails with tacky dirt, big trees, and an otherworldly sea of green.
 As the summer heat pushes the snow to the summits, the trails climb upward and the high mountain jewels of the area are revealed.
 Alpine mountain biking adventures abound in the Monashee and Selkirk mountain ranges; whether you’re looking for shuttle-accessed downhill mountain biking, a cross country biking tour, or an epic hike-a-bike.
 Looking for ideas?
 Here is a jam-packed Revelstoke Mountain Biking Itinerary that takes you on the best of the best!
 We’ve got stunning trails for all levels.

-Difficult: Start your morning with some downhill shuttle laps at Boulder Mountain, Revelstoke’s freeride playground.
+For riders looking for an advanced ride, start with some downhill shuttle laps at Boulder Mountain, Revelstoke’s freeride playground.
 There are approximately a dozen trails which offer a variety of wooden features, jumps, drops, steeps, and high speed flow.
-Try our brand new jump trail – The Rooster.
-This fast and fun trail offers up spectacular views of the valley below.
+Try our jump trail – The Rooster for spectacular views of the valley below.
 Once you’ve had your DH fill, head out to Keystone Standard Basin, another alpine gem.
 More technical than Frisby, Keystone is an out-and-back trail that challenges riders with a steep climb right out of the gates.
 The trail ascends into some of the best alpine single track and awe-inspiring scenery in the world.
 Be prepared to be challenged and be prepared for emergencies.
 You’re a long way from help on this trail and there is no cell phone service.

 When is the best time of year to bike in Revelstoke?